Md-Mahir-Asef/linux-command-handbook/README.md

 ##### Analogy:
 - Port = a room number in a building.
 - Socket = the door to that room that’s actually open for someone to walk through and talk.
+-
+#### 2. TCP6 & UDP6
+TCP6 and UDP6 are not new protocols.
+They are the same TCP and UDP protocols running over IPv6 instead of IPv4.
+*They only te

 ## Common Commands
 ### Networking
-1. List all listening network sockets on your machine and which process owns them.
+#### 1. List all listening network sockets on your machine and which process owns them.
 ```bash
 sudo netstat -tulpn
 ```